Guidelines for Employers: Please read the DOL Guidelines for UNPAID Internships Under the Fair Labor Standards Act.

 WHAT YOU SHOULD KNOW ABOUT THE ACADEMIC INTERNSHIP PROGRAM:

 Students are eligible to earn up to 3 credits per semester for an internship experience and a maximum of 9 credits, subject to departmental approval.
+For a 2 credit internship, students must work a minimum of 80 hours over the course of the semester.
+For a 3 credit internship, students must work a minimum of 120 hours over the course of the semester.
 For most academic departments, internships may fulfill elective credit.
 Students pursuing more than one semester with the same employer (to a maximum of two semesters for credit) must demonstrate increased level of responsibilities in their internship experience and develop substantive learning objectives, to be approved by the departmental chair.
 Students majoring in Sociology and Criminal Justice are required to complete one 3-credit, 120 hour internship as part of their curriculum.

 Courses in the Internship Program include: